caetano-dev/Cave/README.md

 - Add the filepath to the database.
 (The frontend sends requests to the backend based on the current filename, present in the frontend) or we can search in the DB by ID.
 - Allow user to edit the file and save to the server it with CTRL+S
+- Update the tests for the database with the filepath